Owls, Devils, Wagons: Adventures in Picture Lotto

-Okay, students: Your project will now head for completion according to one of two approaches.
-In Option A, I want you to make your project a contemporary version of Picture Lotto: choose three of the given categories (Travel, Pets, People, Toys, Things We Use), with a sixth option included in your menu: Things We Fear.
+Folks who choose Option A will produce a contemporary version of Picture Lotto.
+Choose three of the given categories (Travel, Pets, People, Toys, Things We Use), with a sixth option also possible: Things We Fear.

-Option B is for those of you whose early efforts went with special relish to the people prompts: the milkmaid, the pirate, the waitress, etc. Your group of 12 will consist of two sets: 6 occupations, and 6 People from Other Times and/or Places.
+Option B is for those interested in the people prompts: the milkmaid, the pirate, the circus performer, etc. Your group of 12 will consist of two sets: 6 occupations, and 6 People from Other Times and Places.
 Costumes will probably be important, and provide a chance to explore the line-and-shape dialogue we talked about in class.

 NOTE: It goes without saying that representations of Other in prior eras can be–well–complicated.
-For a discussion of same in the work of the husband-and-wife team of the Hollings, have a read here.
-The entry is focused on Lucille Webster Hollings, and is one of the entries in our Women Illustrators project, explained here.
+For a discussion of same in the work of the husband-and-wife team of the Hollings, have a read of the entry focused on Lucille Webster Hollings, one of the entries in our Women Illustrators project, explained here.
 Some Hollings' images at right.